Pirate Log

 CONFERENCES

 Teachers are available for conferences one-half hour before and one-half hour after school.
 It is best to arrange conferences a few days before the meeting date to avoid scheduling conflicts.
-Student/Parent/Teacher Conferences are announced and held during the fall semester.
-Students will be required to participate in a student led presentation with their parents and advisor during the spring semester.

 PROGRESS REPORTS